Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

   5. Each time you want to push git commits to svn:
      1. `git checkout devel` to switch to the devel branch. (use release-X.X for release branches)
      2. `git svn rebase` to get the latest SVN changes.
-     3. `git merge master` to merge your changes from the master branch.
+     3. `git merge master --no-edit` to merge your changes from the master branch or skip this step and work directly on the current branch.
      4. `git svn rebase && git svn dcommit --add-author-from` to sync and commit your changes to svn.
+     You may be prompted here for your SVN username and password.

 ## FAQs ##

 ### How do let users know I am using GitHub for development and contributions?